lundegaard/redux-tools/docs/packages/namespaces.md

 ### preventNamespace()

-Associates an action with a default namespace, overwriting any previous namespace..
+Associates an action with a "global" namespace, ensuring that this action's namespace won't be overwritten by any namespaced injectables.

 **Arguments**

-1. `action` ( _Action_ ): Action to default the namespace of.
+1. `action` ( _Action_ ): Action to prevent the namespace of.

 **Returns**